Privacy Policy

 Consent to Collect and Use Personal Information

-ACSO may only collect, use or discloses personal information it has collected and holds, for the primary purpose in which it was collected, where there is client consent.
+The Group may only collect, use or disclose personal information it has collected and hold, for the primary purpose in which it was collected, where there is client consent.
 For example, to provide a service.

 Personal information may be used or disclosed for a secondary purpose when;